 Whereas, Texas Occupations Code Chapter 1202, Subchapter F reserves the authority to municipalities to regulate land use and zoning requirements, building setback requirements, site planning and development and property line requirements, subdivision control, landscape architectural requirements, and regulate the on-site construction or installation of modular homes; and

+Whereas, the 89th Texas Legislature enacted Senate Bill No. 1341 and Senate Bill No. 785 regarding the regulation of manufactured homes effective September 1, 2025 and September 1, 2026, respectively; and

 Whereas, the City Council has determined that it is in the best interest of the general public to prohibit the future installation of mobile homes, providing regulations for the installation of modular homes and HUD-code manufactured homes in subdivisions, planned unit developments, single lots, and rental communities and parks as determined appropriate by the City Council; and